 Pranburi Forest Park Tour

-Best part of Pranburi Forest Park is its walking trails inside the dense forest.
-There are raised wooden walkways that make it a easy walk.
-While you admire the roots and branches of mangroves criss crossing and hugging each other.
+The best part of Pranburi Forest Park is its walking trails inside the dense forest.
+There are raised wooden walkways that make it an easy walk.
+While you admire the roots and branches of mangroves crisscrossing and hugging each other.
 I did not observe any animals or birds inside.
 But then I was there around noontime and in a big group – not the best time and way to visit the animals.
 I

-Thin tall trees with green top and entangled muddy roots make a contrast against the blue sky that makes an appearance at places.
-Passing through the canopies formed by the trees on head, making way through the branches crossing over the walkway.
+Thin tall trees with a green top and entangled muddy roots make a contrast against the blue sky that makes an appearance at places.
+Passing through the canopies formed by the trees on the head, making way through the branches crossing over the walkway.
 And listening to air making strange noises as it passes through the trees is quite an experience.

 Crabs – CSR activity

 I wondered why were they tied in the first place.
 If it was done to give a kick to the visitors or to make them feel good – I found it ridiculous.
 I am not an animal person at all and would keep away from them.
 But I felt very bad for the crabs, as they had to go through the act of being tied first.
 And then providing some moral uplifting to those who freed them from those slimy ropes.